'Harry Potter' books banned from Catholic school in Nashville

-TENNESSEE -- According to a local newspaper, students at a Catholic school can Nashville can no longer check out "Harry Potter" books from the library.
+TENNESSEE -- According to a local newspaper, students at a Catholic school in Nashville can no longer check out "Harry Potter" books from the library.

 Apparently, a pastor at the school sent an email saying the curses and spells in the books are actual curses and spells, which can conjure evil spirits.